hotero001/hotero001.co-jekyll-theme/_posts/2015-7-14-shoulda-matchers.md

 end
 {% endhighlight %}

-As you can see, using shoulda matchers we can reduce the amount of code we write during testing.
+As you can see, we can reduce the amount of code we write during testing by using shoulda matchers.
 You can check out http://matchers.shoulda.io/ for documentation and other examples.
 Thanks for reading.